Visual Privacy Protection via Mapping Distortion: Experiments

-In this experiment, we verify whether a modified dataset generated by a given network is also effective for training similar network architectures.

-Table \ref{tab2} shows the test accuracy of several architectures (ResNet-50, ResNet-154, and DenseNet-154 \cite{densenet}) trained in $\mathcal{D}_{mod-CIFAR10}$ generated by standard ResNet-50, and the test accuracy of IR-50, IR-152, and IR-SE-50\footnote{IR-SE-50 combines IR-50 and SENet \cite{senet}.} trained on the $\mathcal{D}_{mod-CASIA}$ generated by IR-50 model.
-The result shows that the modified dataset is also effective for training similar network architectures, which indicates that unstable features in the visual images are probably general to similar classifiers.
+\textbf{Transferability.} In this experiment, we verify whether the modified dataset generated by a given network is also effective for training other network architectures.
+Table \ref{tab2} shows the test accuracy of several architectures (ResNet-50, ResNet-154, and DenseNet-154 \cite{densenet}) trained on $\mathcal{D}_{mod-CIFAR10}$ generated by ResNet-50, and the test accuracy of IR-50, IR-152, and IR-SE-50\footnote{IR-SE-50 combines IR-50 and SENet \cite{senet}.} trained on $\mathcal{D}_{mod-CASIA}$ generated by IR-50.
+The result shows that the modified dataset is also effective for training different (especially similar) network architectures.
+It is probably because the unstable features learned by similar classifiers share certain similarities.
+Detailed reasons will be further explored in our future work.